State Authorization for Out-of-State, 100% Online Students

 Academic Matters: Students enrolled in online/ distance courses at A-B Tech who have a complaint about grades, College decisions, or other A-B Tech procedures should follow the College's policies for Student Complaints and Grade Appeals, which are available to view in the Student Handbook (page 103) and College Catalog (page 47).

 SARA-NC Complaint Process

 Students may also file a complaint through SARA NC.
 SARA North Carolina is a program of the North Carolina State Education Assistance Authority.
-The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
+The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts, and territories that establish comparable national standards for interstate offering of postsecondary distance education courses and programs.
 The primary objectives of SARA are to make it easier for institutions in North Carolina to provide online and distance education options to students in other states and to provide basic protections for those students.
 SARA-NC Complaint Process and Complaint Form.

 SARA-NC Contact Information:

 North Caroline State Education Assistance Authority